htcondor/htcondor/docs/admin-manual/singularity-support.rst

        HasSingularity = true
        SingularityVersion = "singularity version 3.7.0-1.el7"

+If the detected Singularity installation fails to run test containers at startd startup, ``HasSingularity`` will be set to ``false``, and the slot ad attribute ``SingularityOfflineReason`` will contain an error string.

 HTCondor will run a job under Singularity when the startd configuration knob ``SINGULARITY_JOB`` evaluates to true.
 This is evaluated in the context of the slot ad and the job ad.
 If it evaluates to false or undefined, the job will